PolyhedralDev/TerraDefaultConfig/wiki/pack_config.md

 ### erode
 Options for erosion.
 Erosion inserts a custom BiomeGrid at locations where the square of the erosion noise function is greater than the erosion threshold.
 (It is most commonly used to create rivers).
+All of these are optional.
+If they are not included, the generator will not attempt to generate erosion (equivalent to `erode.enable` = `false`).
 * `enable` - Whether to enable erosion
 * `frequency` - Erosion noise frequency.
 Higher values "zoom out" the erosion, producing smaller, more tightly-packed eroded biomes.
 Unlike the Biome choosing frequencies, this value corresponds to the actual frequency used internally.